data-apis/scipy-2023-presentation/paper.rst

 measured.

 To this end, we established four objectives for the array API standard.
-1) Increase interoperability such that array-consuming libraries can accept and operate on any specification-conforming array library.
-2) Reduce reinvention and facilitate code sharing by establishing a common set of standardized APIs and behavior.
-3) Reduce barriers to array library creation by providing a set of APIs which can be adopted as is.
-4) Reduce the learning curve and friction for users as they switch between array libraries.
+1) Make it possible for array-consuming libraries to accept and operate on arrays from multiple different array libraries.
+2) Establish a common set of standardized APIs and behaviors, enabling more sharing and code reuse.
+3) For new array libraries, offer a concrete API that can be adopted as is.
+4) Minimize the learning curve and friction for users as they switch between array libraries.

 We explicitly omitted three notable possible objectives.
 1) Making array libraries identical for the purpose of merging them.
 Different array libraries